bonitasoft/bonita-doc/md/queriable-logging.md

 The queriable logger service provides information about important events in the Bonita Platform that are not directly related to execution of a process.
 The log includes information about administration operations such as deployment of a new process definition, commands, reporting, actor mapping, Portal Look & Feel themes, and organization and user management.

 The Bonita Engine stores information in the queriable log.
 The information in the log is accessible using the [LogAPI](http://documentation.bonitasoft.com/javadoc/api/${varVersion}/index.html)
-(Performance, Efficiency, and Teamwork editions only).
+(Entreprise, Performance, Efficiency, and Teamwork editions only).

 The information available from the queriable log is primarily for the platform and process administrator.
 It is not intended to be used as a notification system: avoid pooling on the queriable log.
 If you need to be notified of specific events, use the configurable event service.